-This document is produced by Graduate Studies and Research and Graduate Council to assist graduate students in successfully creating and depositing a dissertation, thesis, or specialist project reports.
+This document is produced by the Graduate School and Graduate Council to assist graduate students in successfully creating and depositing a dissertation, thesis, or specialist project reports.
 All policies and rules are approved by the Graduate Council and can be modified at any time.
 This document is not intended to provide a detailed description of proper formatting but rather a general discussion of how to construct a document and how to prevent common formatting mistakes.
 While many different document styles can be employed for an acceptable dissertation, thesis, or specialist project report, the college has a few mandatory formatting requirements which must be followed.
 These requirements are outlined in this document.

 The student must choose a style for the document early in their graduate career.
 'Style' refers to the layout of text, paragraphs, tables and legends, as well as the formatting and layout of cited literature.
 Any published style guideline may be followed; however, it is customary for particular disciplines to write using particular styles.
 For example, many workers in the humanities use the style guidelines of the American Psychological Association or follow The Chicago Manual of Style.
 Scientific and professional societies vary widely in the format of their respective publications, any of which could be suitable here.
 The student is required to consult with his/her mentor to decide which style to use.
 Some mentors may not necessarily state a style preference while others require a particular style.